Hentai Kamen: Abnormal Crisis: Plot

 After surviving his battle against Tamao Ogane, Kyosuke is now in college with Aiko.
 However, things have not been easy.
 Although he promised Aiko to stop being Hentai Kamen (Pervert Mask), he always used Aiko's panties to help him transform into Hentai Kamen to stop crime.
 He lost his pizza delivery job after running late to defeat a duo of bank robbers.
 In a conversation in the campus cafeteria, Aiko told Kyosuke that although she thinks Hentai Kamen's actions are good and she actually likes his heroics, she cannot stand his perverseness and she prefers him to be normal.
 To ensure he keeps his promise, she demanded her panties back.
-Kyosuke reluctantly returned them, but that is when trouble happened.
+Kyosuke reluctantly returned them.

 Just as Kyosuke decided to retire as Hentai Kamen, all the girls in his class had missing panties.
 Aiko thought Kyosuke did it, but he swears he did not.
 The new biology teacher, Ayata Sensei, had Kyosuke privately come to her office to speak.
 Ayata confessed her feelings for him.
 Shocked at her claim, she told Kyosuke that he is her type and wants to be with him.
 While Kyosuke was flattered by Ayata's advances, he made it clear he is with Aiko.
 As he ran off, he heard a scream.
 When he ran to see what was happening, a classmate's panties seems to be tugged away by wind force.
 Kyosuke tried to grab the panties back, but Aiko walked into the situation, believing Kyosuke's perverse nature would not allow him to give up panties and ran off disappointed.

 While sulking towards home, he found himself bumping into Ayata again and was invited to her place for dinner.
 While talking, an angry ex-boyfriend of Ayata came to kill them both.
 Scared for his life, he tried to hide himself in Ayata's room and looked for panties to transform with.
 However, he remembered Aiko's words and resisted transforming.
 Kyosuke managed to disarm and punch the boyfriend to scare him off.
 Grateful for the save, Ayata walked with Kyosuke outside and pecked him on his cheek and found Aiko witnessing the whole thing in her car.
 Disappointed what she saw, Aiko drove away.
 At home, Kyosuke noticed there had been a power outage.
 Kyosuke's mom appeared with candles, ready for wax play on Kyosuke when he realized the outage is not normal and he headed out to investigate.
 It was while following the flying panties that he found Mr. Vacuum, an agent of Tamao.